garrandall/popular-music-data/tracks/bigger-than-life-lil-uzi-vert.md

 Walked in and had to go get a big bag (Yeah)
 Brought the big bag for the brand new bae
 Why the fuck would I care what you say?
 (Amen)
-Had a fuck nigga head like a toupÃ©e (What?)
+Had a fuck nigga head like a toupée (What?)
 Okay, they wanna see a new wave (Yah)
 Made two hundred racks in two days (Check it out)
 My diamonds they cooler than Cool J (Yah)